Field Sobriety Tests

 Those suspected of driving while intoxicated may be put through one of a battery of tests called the Standardized Field Sobriety Test (SFST).
 The kinds of tests include Horizontal Gaze Nystagmus, One-Legged Stand, and Walk-and-Turn.
 These tests are used roadside by police officers to determine if suspects have greater blood alcohol concentrations than the legal limit.
-Failing any of these tests could have serious financial and legal repercussions.
+Failing any of these tests could have serious financial and legal repercussions for DWI.

 Horizontal Gaze Nystagmus (HGN)

 The term “nystagmus” refers to a rapid, involuntary side-to-side jerking of the eyes, and the person experiencing the nystagmus is unaware of the rapid movement.
 The theory of the HGN is that nystagmus becomes more readily pronounced when an individual is intoxicated.

 A suspect is asked to follow the motion of a pen, a pencil eraser or a fingertip.
 As the person’s eyes move from side to side, the officer examines each eye for several indications of nystagmus.

 A suspect is asked to stand with both feet together, keep arms at the side and listen to instructions.
 The subject must then raise either leg approximately six inches off the ground, pointing his toes out while keeping his legs straight.
 While looking at the elevated foot, he must count out loud until the officer tells him to stop.

 During this test, the officer observes the driver for the following: